k44t/videocr/README.md

 ## Performance

 The OCR process is CPU intensive.
-More CPU cores will make it faster. using `--skip-frames` will also make it faster.
-Using `--brightness-threshold` will make it faster and more accurate especially if subtitles are white.
+More CPU cores will make it faster.

+`--skip-frames` will also make it faster.
+`--brightness-threshold` will make it faster and more accurate especially if subtitles are white.
+`--box` allows you to reduce the area of the each frame image that needs to be processed (and thus make it faster)

 ## Installation